garden-io/garden/docs/using-garden/variables-and-templating.md

   ...
 ```

-And the `+` operator can also be used to concatenate two arrays:
+And the `+` operator can also be used to concatenate two arrays or strings:

 ```yaml
 kind: Project